Based on an earlier version published in 2009:

 Some motivational mechanisms "reward" the genomes that specify them, not the individuals that have them.

 Similarly, some forms of learning may occur because animals that have certain learning mechanisms had ancestors who produced more offspring than rivals that lacked those learning mechanisms.
 This could be the case without the learning mechanism specifically benefiting the individual.
-In fact the learning mechanism may lead to parents adopting suicidal behaviours in order to divert predators from their children.
+In fact the learning mechanism may lead to parents adopting potentially suicidal behaviours in order to divert predators from their offspring.

 If follows that any AI and cognitive science research based on the assumption that learning is produced ONLY by mechanisms that maximise expected utility for the individual organism or robot, is likely to miss out important forms of learning.
 Perhaps the most important forms.